-This is a great example to see the effect of server locations around the world.
+This is a great example of the effect of server locations worldwide.
 It suggests that if your audience is mainly on the Eastside of the US, Siteground performs better.
 Whereas on the Westside, Kinsta has better numbers.

 Performance Test: Final Results.

-Finally, after conduction all these tests, I did the average loading time.
-For that, I took all the results from the performance test 2 and 3 (with the hosting optimized) and divided them by the total number of tests (6).
+Finally, after conducting all these tests, I did the average loading time.
+For that, I took all the results from performance tests 2 and 3 (with the hosting optimized) and divided them by the total number of tests (6).
 And these are the final results.